Gurrt/software-process/assignment-1/combined.md

 ## After the launch

 At its launch (1 October 2013) the website did not perform well.
-Only 271,000 of the 9.47 million users that try to register were successful.
+Only 271,000 of the 9.47 million users that tried to register were successful.
 In 2014 the total costs of the project was 1.7 billion dollar (reference).
 Suddenly, one question arises.
 What would have happened if they had established a schedule of access to the site?.
-There were official warnings telling that the site was going to be unable to accommodate so many users at once.
+There were official warnings saying that the site was going to be unable to accommodate so many users at once.

 An extra team is recruited (22th October 2013).
 It was recognized that product